-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 April 14

+On April 23, federal health officials lifted the pause on the use of the Johnson & Johnson vaccine after an extensive safety review found the benefits far outweigh the risks.

-Although the U.S. has become one of the world leaders in vaccination rates, Biden will soon have to reckon with supply outpacing demand as studies show vaccine skepticism becoming more entrenched.
+Although the United States has become one of the world leaders in vaccination rates, Biden will soon have to reckon with supply outpacing demand as studies show vaccine skepticism becoming more entrenched.

 Before he took office, Biden prioritized racial equity in responding to the coronavirus pandemic but missing race and ethnicity data for vaccine recipients makes it impossible to know how effective those efforts have been.

-According to Centers for Disease Control and Prevention data, which reflects less than 60 percent of all people who have been vaccinated, a smaller share of Black, Hispanic and Asian populations have been vaccinated compared to the White population.
-The Native American and Alaskan Native populations have the highest share of vaccinations in part due to vaccines being distributed through the Indian Health Service.
+According to Centers for Disease Control and Prevention data, which reflects less than 60 percent of all people who have been vaccinated, a smaller share of Black, Hispanic and Asian populations have been vaccinated compared with the White population.
+The Native American and Alaskan Native populations have the highest share of vaccinations in part because of vaccines being distributed through the Indian Health Service.
 A more detailed look at county vaccination data shows similar trends.
 Many obstacles, such as lack of public transit and ID requirements at vaccination sites, continue to limit access to vaccines for communities of color.